dotnetcore/CAP/docs/content/user-guide/en/transport/aws-sqs.md

 ### SQS

-For each consumer group, CAP will create a corresponding SQS queue.
-The queue name is the value of `DefaultGroup` in the configuration options, and the queue type is Standard.
+For each consumer group, CAP creates a corresponding SQS queue.
+The queue name is based on the subscriber group (`Group` or CAP's `DefaultGroupName`), and the queue type is Standard.

 The SQS queue will subscribe to the SNS topic as shown below: